hemish-patel5/hemish-patel5/ReadMe.md

 # 💫 About Me:
-Software engineering student 💻<br>I’m currently working on a Grocery Price Comparison App<br>Interested in full-stack development and machine learning<br>Currently exploring interpretable AI<br>You can contact me at hemishpatel2005@gmail.com<br>
+Software Engineering Student 💻<br>I’m currently working on a Grocery Price Comparison App<br>Interested in full-stack development and machine learning<br>Currently exploring interpretable AI<br>You can contact me at hemishpatel2005@gmail.com<br>

 ## 🌐 Socials: